 In the case of the SBA candidate, the source of repayment, while not assured, is more a matter of timing.
 The business relying on profit improvements has a more difficult case to make and evaluation will be accordingly.
 Given the cost of the bridge and the considerations surrounding collateral requirements, it’s in the business owner’s best interests to carefully consider the exit plan and to enter into this type of financing arrangement only when a source of repayment can be readily and safely identified.

 Typical Term of a Bridge Loan

 The term of any bridge loan should mirror the expected timing of repayment.
-The term of the facility has a bearing on pricing (the shorter the bridge, the lower the notional cost) and setting a sensible term tied to an exit serves to focus attention on executing whatever is best-land necessary to effect payout.
+The term of the facility has a bearing on pricing (the shorter the bridge, the lower the notional cost).
+Also, setting a sensible term tied to an exit serves to focus attention on executing whatever is best-land necessary to effect payout.
 Having said that, circumstances can often conspire to create delays, and even the best-laid plans are vulnerable to change.
 This is perhaps the best argument to be made for dealing with a recognized commercial finance company versus ‘family and friends”.
-A commercial finance company typically has the wherewithal to grant an extension and generally is inclined to do so on commercially reasonable terms.
+A commercial finance company typically has the wherewithal to grant an extension.
+And a general inclination to do so on commercially reasonable terms.
 The ability to seek an accommodation of this sort is of great importance to any business owner, even in situations where timely repayment seems assured at the outset.

 Bridge Loan Summary